Chapter 7: Detector Architecture

 results = self.model(image, conf=self.confidence_threshold, imgsz=self.input_size, verbose=False)

-The imgsz parameter (constructor default 1280, set to 640 by the agent via config.detection_imgsz) controls inference resolution.
+The imgsz parameter (constructor default 1280, which the agent keeps at 1280 via config.detection_imgsz — v9’s training resolution) controls inference resolution.

 7.5 Backend: ONNX